st3llabr1/essays/Latimer_Draft/README.md

 >*In 1879 I . . . was at work in a machine shop doing a short job of mechanical drawing, when a stranger came in and expressed himself as delighted to find a draughtsman, as he had for weeks been looking for one to make some Pattent Office drawings for him, this stranger proved to be Sir Hiram Maxim of gun fame, altho he was up to that time plain Hiram Maxim.
 He was at this time chief engineer and inventor of the U.S. Electric Lighting Co, and he engaged me there and then to become his draughtsman and private secretary.
 Within a week from the time we first met I was installed in Mr. Maxim's office busily following my vocation of mechanical draughtsman, and aquainting myself with every branch of electric incandescent light construction and operation.*[^5]

-.ve-media default: left width=50% caption=Bridgeport image
+.ve-media defaulthttps://edison.rutgers.edu/images/exhibits/race-and-gender/brdgprt.jpg: left width=50% caption="Bridgeport, CT"

 At about the time Latimer began work at U.S. Electric Lighting, in March of 1880, he was elected to membership in Bridgeport's Scientific Society, an organization to which Maxim and other local notables also belonged.
 In a paper presented to the Society in May, Latimer argued that art and science were closely related; he continued to personify the relationship throughout his life, as his restless creativity found outlet in music, literature, and fine art, as well as in technical inventions.[^6]

 The U.S. Electric Lighting Company was only one of Edison's competitors in the race to develop a successful incandescent light, working toward this goal since at least 1838.
 Edison himself continued to improve his incandescent bulbs; his electric light patents alone fill three bound volumes.
 Unfortunately, only one person captures the attention of the public and is hailed as "the" inventor, no matter how much previous work he builds on, nor how much additional work must be done to make the "invention" sufficiently useful and economical for it to become widely acceptable.[^7]

-.ve-media NEW IMAGE lamp factory
+.ve-media default:https://edison.rutgers.edu/images/exhibits/race-and-gender/lampfac.jpg right width=50% caption="Lamp Factory"

 The [Smithsonian's Hammer Collection](https://sova.si.edu/search/within/NMAH.AC.0069/?q=latimer&t=W&o=doc_position) includes a large number of incandescent bulbs, Latimer's among them, bearing testimony to the inventive activity associated with the light's development.
 Along with various Edison lamps, others credited to Maxim, ==Edward Weston=={Q902986}, ==St. George Lane-Fox=={Q2318542}, ==William E. Sawyer=={Q979132}, and Latimer—and many lesser-known inventors as well.[^8] All are important in the overall development of the artifact, although none of the incandescent bulbs designed in the 1880s bear much resemblance (other than general shape) to the light of today.